-Small business owners that receive funding and use it to cover eligible expenses through June 30, 2020, can submit the necessary documents to receive forgiveness for the loan.
+Small business owners that receive funding and use it to cover eligible expenses can submit the necessary documents to their lender to receive forgiveness for the loan.
 Once the lender processes and accounts for the portion of the loan used for eligible expenses, the qualified portion of the loan will be considered canceled debt, which would make it essentially a grant for the business.

 There are certain reductions that apply to small business owners that reduce staff, salaries, or wages with an outstanding covered loan.
 In these cases, small business owners must recalculate the average number of employees and account for the reduction in payroll obligations.
 For most business owners who retain all of their employees for the given period, there are no reductions to the forgiveness amount.

 In some cases, small business owners may need to increase wages or compensate employees for lost tips.
 Forgiveness amounts can be increased to compensate for these differences.
 For example, if an employee earned 50% of their wages from tips in the past, and the employer now compensates them directly for that difference, that is eligible for forgiveness.